-Whether you're an IT manager or an enterprise user wanting to upgrade your gear, HP has you covered with its EliteBook business laptops.
-These machines have sleek aluminum designs, excellent keyboards and tons of security features, like an optional Sure View display and a sliding webcam cover.
+HP has you covered with its EliteBook business laptops whether you're an IT manager or an enterprise user wanting to upgrade your gear.
+These machines have sleek aluminum designs, excellent keyboards, and tons of security features, like an optional Sure View display and a sliding webcam cover.
 They're so good that they often feature on our best laptops and best business laptops pages.